unitaryfund/mitiq/docs/source/guide/shadows-1-intro.md

 )
 ```

-and compare the results with the exact values:
+Let's compare the results with the exact theoretical values:

 ```{code-cell} ipython3